xubo1229/openapi-mcp/README.md

 ---

-**openapi-mcp** transforms any OpenAPI 3.x specification into a powerful, AI-friendly MCP (Machine-to-Computer Protocol) tool server.
+**openapi-mcp** transforms any OpenAPI 3.x specification into a powerful, AI-friendly MCP (Model Context Protocol) tool server.
 In seconds, it validates your OpenAPI spec, generates MCP tools for each operation, and starts serving through stdio or HTTP with structured, machine-readable output.

 ## 📋 Table of Contents